Wednesday, November 6, 2024

 In Unity, blame might be cast in the direction of Abbe Barruel, author of one of the first histories to promote the same conspiracy-mongering about the Revolution that Unity also wants us to believe.
 (Basically the "rich merchants manipulated the stupid peasants into overthrowing a king they actually kind of liked" narrative.)

 For Assassin's Creed: Shadows the book and name are even clearer.
-Thomas Lockley, who is a living historian (and far too happy to get "interviewed" on Ubisoft's pet podcast.
+Thomas Lockley, who is a living historian, and far too happy to get "interviewed" on Ubisoft's pet podcast.
 His work may be of a higher standard than the Royalists that tainted the Unity story (to be fair, the games needed something to work in the Templars/Assassins conflict -- although oddly, they left that alone in Black Flag, where the pirates were quite happy to have their own story separate from all that conspiratorial nonsense).
-Still, it all reminds me far too much of the more than one Hollywood product that made use of a certain well-known "Plastic Shaman" rather than talk to actual Indian experts.
+Still, it all reminds me far too much of the more than one Hollywood product that made use of a certain well-known "Plastic Shaman" rather than talk to actual Tribal experts.

 Two of the Japanese commentaries I've watched so far were struck -- as struck as I was about the shachihoko -- by the really, really strange rice fields.
 They had that peculiar incoherence about them we associate with AI now; the shapes were there, but they made no sense.
 Where's the drainage?
 What are they doing in the fields in this season and this is clearly not a harvest (unlike what the dialog says).
 And why are there random bales of rice lying around where they will mildew and get infested by weevils?